Courses

 Biomedical Engineering – Muscles, Bones, and Biomechanics

-This course offers an overview of key biomedical concepts and human body measurements.
-This 1-week course is designed to pique the interest of high school students exploring diverse career paths from medicine to engineering and beyond.
-Students will delve into muscles, bones, and other parts of the body and how they all interact.
-In this class, we’ll cover a wide array of topics in interactive sessions, learn about and make hands-on body measurements, and innovate in biomedical design labs.
+This course offers an overview of key biomedical concepts and human body measurements, designed to pique the interest of high school students exploring diverse career paths from medicine to engineering and beyond.
+Students will delve into muscles, bones, and other body systems, and how they all interact.
+Through interactive sessions, students will cover a wide array of topics, make hands-on body measurements, and innovate in biomedical design labs.
 Students will gain valuable insights into how the human body works and learn more about potential career avenues.

 - -